mmattel/caldera-forms-email-check/README.md

 A requestor is enforced to check his eMail address without complex measures.
 Helps minimizing the misuse of the contact form.
 It is most likely but not set, that missing DNS records will prevent recieving eMails at the domain given.

+### How is the check made ###

+The check is made with php `checkdnsrr` to look if the eMail domain returns either a valid DNS MX or A or AAAA record, in this sort order.

 ### Can this plugin guarantee that the eMail domain is bogus ###

 This plugin can only check if the eMail domain is likely to recieve eMails.